How to get rid of ambiguity in careers

 This ambiguity has to be lifted.
 To say it with a metaphor: if my world is flat and yours is round, how can we have a sensible discussion on traveling?
 The confusion and the frustration that comes with it will not be lifted unless the underlying assumptions on careers are brought into the discussion.

-Here are three tips to do just that:
+Here are four tips to do just that:

 - Have a dialogue about the new and old career models and all the implications throughout the organization.

-- Show that the new career has become the norm in your organization, by gradually letting go of systems like job classification and retention bonuses, which belong to the traditional career model.
+- Show that the new career has become the norm in your organization, by addressing processes, tools, and behavior that belong to the traditional career model.

 - Develop self-managing career attitudes in individuals so people know how to deal with the new reality.

-There is ambiguity concerning careers within employees, within organizations and in the career dialogue between the two.
+There is ambiguity concerning careers within employees, organizations and in the career dialogue between the two.
 A part of the solution lies in having a dialogue concerning the underlying assumptions on careers within the organization.

 Contact us for more information about the Career Discovery Trajectory solutions for transforming the talent culture in your organization towards contemporary careers.